Species Guide

 WHERE TO FISH

-Yellowfin bream are a coastal dwelling fish, primarily found in estuaries and along ocean beaches and rocky reefs, but they can also be found in lower freshwater reaches of coastal rivers.
+Yellowfin bream is a coastal dwelling fish, primarily found in estuaries and along ocean beaches and rocky reefs, but they can also be found in lower freshwater reaches of coastal rivers.

 HOW TO FISH

 Yellowfin can be targeted from the shore or by boat and are commonly found around structures or on open sand flats and beaches.
-They are aggressive predators that will readily take lures or baits.
+They're aggressive predators that will readily take lures or baits.

 During the day, focus on areas around the structure.
 While at night target them on adjacent open areas such as sand flats.